 Start Each Morning with a Protein Dense Breakfast

 Evenly distributing protein intake across breakfast, lunch, and dinner can provide numerous health benefits.
-Protein in the morning is especially helpful for increasing satiety between meals while boosting energy expenditure and improve muscle tissue repair by as much as 25 percent, according to the American Journal of Clinical Nutrition.
+Protein in the morning is especially helpful for increasing satiety between meals while boosting energy expenditure and improving muscle tissue repair by as much as 25 percent, according to the American Journal of Clinical Nutrition.

 Encourage your clients to choose breakfast proteins that are high in branched-chain amino acids such as eggs, chicken sausage, plain yogurt, smoked salmon, and whey protein shakes.